Educational Benefits for our Veterans

 you do not meet the standards set by the school, the certifying official will notify the VA.
 The

 Anytime you change your unit load, whether it is an increase or decrease in status, it is your

 responsibility to let the Law School’s certifying VA official know.
 Failure to do so will result in

 overpayment or underpayment for your benefits.
 If you promptly notify the school and the VA

 of these changes, you can prevent or reduce over-payments.

 Yellow Ribbon Program

 The Yellow Ribbon award is renewable for two additional years (three additional years for part time evening students) depending on the length of eligibility as determined by the Department of Veteran’s Affairs as well as any other requirements set by the VA Office related to Yellow Ribbon recipients.
 In addition, the law student must also maintain good academic standing at the end of each academic year to renew the grant (please note that determination of good academic standing is made at the conclusion of the spring semester).
 The Yellow Ribbon award is for the fall and spring semester only and is not applicable towards any summer session enrollment.
 Awardees are selected based on admission to the School of Law and the completion date of their application file at USF.
 Eligible applicants to the law school are encouraged to apply early.
-For the Fall 2013/Spring 2014 academic year, the Law School selected two Yellow Ribbon recipients and the grant award was $5,000 each.
+For the current Fall 2014/Spring 2015 academic year, the Law School selected two Yellow Ribbon recipients and the grant award was $5,000 each.